Snowflake-Labs/simstreamer/README.md

 ## Use compiled jar

-- You can use the 'IceStream.jar' compiled jar from the target subdirectory.
+- You can use the 'SimStreamer.jar' compiled jar from the target subdirectory.
 - You need to customize the connection.jar file with [properties](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-streaming-overview#snowpipe-streaming-properties) pertaining to your Snowflake target account.
 - You can leave the simulation.json as-is, and customize the number of rows you want to stream and the number of channels you want to open to load rowsets in parallel.
 - You can now execute the jar as follows:

 ```
-java -jar SimStream.jar --help
+java -jar SimStreamer.jar --help
 Unrecognized option: --help
 usage: Usage:
  -c,--connection_parms <arg>   Path to connection.json file